 Now, here's the quick lowdown on how we got here:

 A couple years later, hemp manufacturers found a legal loophole: Delta-8 THC, which is a high-inducing cannabinoid.
-Unlike Delta-9, there was no limit on how much Delta-8 you could put in a product.
-The only issue: Delta-8 does not occur naturally in large quantities, so to make a Delta-8 product, you’d need to synthetically manipulate other cannabinoids with potentially harmful chemicals.
+Unlike Delta-9 THC, there are no limitations on how much Delta-8 you could put in a product.
+The only issue: Delta-8 does not occur naturally in large quantities, so to make a Delta-8 product, you'd need to synthetically manipulate other cannabinoids with potentially harmful chemicals.

 In addition, because Delta-8 was so new, there was very little known about the potential impact of long-term use.

-We quickly decided against introducing a Delta-8 product, or even Delta-9 product that was created with the same process, for these reasons.
+We quickly decided against introducing a Delta-8 product, or a Delta-9 product that was created with the same process—for these same safety concerns.

 New Formulating Processes

 A gummy with that level of cannabinoid content would not taste good; consuming it would be like gnawing on raw hemp flowers.
 So we, along with other CBD companies, steered clear.

-But due to innovations in the formulation process that allow us to remove excess CBD while keeping all naturally occurring cannabinoids in tact, we're now able to produce a fully legal and palatable hemp-derived gummy with 25mg of CBD and give consumers the option between 2.5mg and 5mg of THC.
+But due to innovations in the formulation process that allow us to remove excess CBD while keeping all naturally occurring cannabinoids in tact, we're now able to produce a fully legal and palatable hemp-derived gummy with 25mg of CBD and the option between 2.5mg and 5mg of Delta-9 THC.

 The Legality Question

 But that still leads us to the major question: how is a product actually legal?

-The 0.3% THC limit does not only apply to the flower of the hemp plant, it also applies to the final hemp-derived product.
+The 0.3% THC limit does not only apply to the hemp plant as a whole, it also applies to the final hemp-derived product.
 So our gummies, which weigh 3.3 grams, could contain up to 9.9mg of THC and still be federally legal under the 2018 Farm Bill.